Terms and Conditions

-Aboriginal Affairs and Northern Development Canada (AANDC) accepts no responsibility or liability for any errors, inaccuracies and/or omissions on this Web site.
+Indigenous and Northern Affairs Canada (INAC) accepts no responsibility or liability for any errors, inaccuracies and/or omissions on this Web site.
 In some instances the content of this site is a compilation of data obtained from many sources and the data is subject to change without notice.
-AANDC does not warrant or guarantee that the information is accurate, complete or current at all times.
+INAC does not warrant or guarantee that the information is accurate, complete or current at all times.

-Materials on this website were produced and/or compiled by Aboriginal Affairs and Northern Development Canada for the purpose of providing Canadians with access to information about the programs and services offered by the Government of Canada.
+Materials on this website were produced and/or compiled by Indigenous and Northern Affairs Canada for the purpose of providing Canadians with access to information about the programs and services offered by the Government of Canada.
 You may use and reproduce the materials as follows:

 Unless otherwise specified you may reproduce the materials in whole or in part for non-commercial purposes, and in any format, without charge or further permission, provided you do the following: